bsl-group/.github/profile/README.md

-# Berkeley Seismology Lab (Barbara Romanowicz's group)
+# Global Seismology Research Group (Barbara Romanowicz's group)

 The Global Seismology Research Group resides at UC Berkeley, within the Department of Earth and Planetary Science and the Berkeley Seismological Laboratory.